Knowledge base

 Back up data with FileZilla on Swiss Backup (SFTP)

-This guide details how to manually back up data using the application FileZilla (macOS / Windows / Linux) via the SFTP protocol on Swiss Backup the independent Swiss cloud backup solution.
+This guide details how to manually save data using the FileZilla application (macOS / Windows / Linux) via the SFTP protocol on Swiss Backup, the backup solution in an independent Swiss cloud.

 Prerequisites

-- Have a Swiss Backup Infomaniak space with at least one available device quota for a Cloud backup.
+- Have a Swiss Backup Infomaniak space with available device quota (minimum 1) for a Cloud Backup.

 - Add 1 device of type Cloud to obtain the SFTP parameters.